 - Environmental Monitoring: Regular swab testing of equipment surfaces and the production environment to verify the absence of pathogens and allergens.

-Beyond regulatory compliance, strict cleaning SOPs directly protect the consumer by preventing allergen cross-contact and microbial contamination.
-They also protect the integrity of the gummy supplements themselves, ensuring each batch meets its precise specifications for flavor, texture, and potency.
-A disciplined approach to equipment hygiene is a fundamental indicator of a manufacturer's commitment to excellence and safety in every product produced.
+Strict cleaning SOPs directly protect consumers by preventing allergen cross-contact and microbial contamination.
+They also safeguard the quality of the gummy supplements themselves, ensuring each batch meets precise specifications for flavor, texture, and potency.
+A disciplined approach to equipment hygiene is a fundamental indicator of a manufacturer's commitment to excellence and safety.
+That's why leading manufacturers treat it as an essential priority.